Darren Stark: Other appearances

 In 2005, four novellas based on characters from Neighbours were released.
 The books were available to buy online and at some Australia Post outlets.
 Darren and Libby Kennedy were the focus of one of the books entitled Facing Tomorrow.
 It explains what happened after the couple left Erinsborough in 2004 and follows their new life together.
 Of the books, a spokeswoman said "It's different to what happens in the show; it's more like a fantasy of what happens, might have happened, in the show, they would take about an hour to read if you're a quick reader".

 Reception

 While played by Major, Sharon Black of the Evening Herald called the character a "detention-centre trouble-maker".
 He was also branded a "bad guy" by Clare Horton of Huddersfield Daily Examiner, and a "bad boy" by a writer for British weekly magazine NOW.
+A reporter for the Gloucester Citizen quipped "When Darren Stark first showed up in Neighbours he came with a 'bad boy' tag firmly attached."